 Drugs are sometimes used but only to supplement behavioral and psychosocial therapies (see Detoxification and rehabilitation).
 Some drugs (such as naltrexone, nalmefene, baclofen, or acamprosate) help by reducing withdrawal symptoms and the craving for alcohol.
 Disulfiram helps because it causes unpleasant symptoms (such as flushing) when people take it and then drink alcohol.
 However, disulfiram has not been shown to promote abstinence and consequently is recommended only for certain people.

-Doctors treat the problems caused by alcoholic liver disease and the withdrawal symptoms that develop after people stop drinking.
+Doctors treat the problems caused by alcohol-related liver disease and the withdrawal symptoms that develop after people stop drinking.

 A nutritious diet and vitamin supplements (especially B vitamins) are important during the first few days of abstinence.
 They can help correct nutritional deficiencies that can cause complications such as weakness, shaking, loss of sensation and strength, anemia, and Wernicke encephalopathy.
 Supplements can also improve general health.
 Often, if inflammation is severe, people are hospitalized and may need to be fed through a tube to receive adequate nutrition.

 Abstinence is tried first.
 Several drugs, including some antioxidants (such as S-adenosyl-L-methionine, phosphatidylcholine, and metadoxine) and drugs to reduce inflammation, may be useful, but further study is needed.
 Many nutritional supplements that are antioxidants, such as milk thistle and vitamins A and E, have been tried but are ineffective.

 Corticosteroids can help relieve severe liver inflammation and are safe to use if people do not have an infection, bleeding in the digestive tract, kidney failure, or pancreatitis.